dreamcatcher-tech/network/Inbox/2024-08-07 0949 invoking an agent means calling that agent to process tasks.md

 Invoking a new thread and running an agent within it is a different thing. would not cause thread to be listed in the actor controlled threads, since it is controlled by the spawning thread.

 Seems we would only do this for the purposes of evaluating agents, or providing some kind of dojo interaction.
+It should not be used for completing a users requests ?

+But if we want a loop where the agents try to improve a prompt of an agent, then we might want it to run in this way ?